mindswim/uni-info-sys/docs/00-project-overview-and-guide.md

 ---

-### Area for Investigation: Redundant Controllers

-During the analysis of the `app/Http/Controllers` directory, a significant issue was identified that requires a deeper investigation before we proceed with cleanup.
+### Controller Cleanup and Refactoring

+This section documents the successful refactoring of the `app/Http/Controllers` directory to eliminate obsolete code and improve architectural consistency.

-*   **The Issue**: There appears to be a duplicate set of resource controllers.
-One set exists in the root `app/Http/Controllers` directory, and another, more complete set exists within `app/Http/Controllers/Api/V1`.
+*   **Initial State**: The directory contained a duplicate set of resource controllers.
+One set existed in the root `app/Http/Controllers`, and a more complete, modern set existed within `app/Http/Controllers/Api/V1`.
+The root controllers were hypothesized to be unused artifacts from a previous architecture.

-*   **Hypothesis**: The controllers in the root directory are likely obsolete artifacts from a previous version of the application that used a standard web/Inertia frontend.
-The controllers within `Api/V1` are the correct, modern ones that power your stateless JSON API.
-*   **The Risk**: Keeping obsolete code creates ambiguity and increases the risk of "code rot."
-A future developer might mistakenly edited a controller in the root, leading to bugs that are difficult to trace because the changes have no effect on the live API.
-*   **Next Step**: Before we delete these files, we must perform a careful review.
-We need to check the `routes/api.php` and `routes/web.php` files to confirm which controllers are actively being used.
-Once we verify that the root controllers are indeed unused, we can safely delete them.
-This will be a key task in our continued cleanup.
+*   **Cleanup Process & Discovery**:
+    1. A safe backup branch was created as a precaution.
+    2. A baseline result was established by running the full PHPUnit test suite.
+    3. All suspected obsolete controllers were deleted in a single operation.
+    4. The test suite was run again immediately.
+This was the crucial step, as it revealed that one controller, `MetricsController.php`, was still in use by an API route, causing the `MetricsEndpointTest` to fail.
+This confirmed that all other deleted controllers were indeed safe to remove.

+*   **Resolution and Refactoring**:
+    1. The necessary `MetricsController.php` was restored, and the test suite was run again to confirm a return to the baseline state.
+    2. To improve architectural consistency, the `MetricsController` was moved into the `Api/V1` directory.
+    3. For better organization, the `AuthController` was moved into a new, dedicated `Api/V1/Auth` subdirectory.
+    4. These moves required updating the namespaces within the controller files and adjusting their paths in `routes/api.php`.

+*   **Final Verification**: A final run of the test suite uncovered and led to a quick fix for a minor namespace issue in the moved `MetricsController`.
+With that fix, the test suite passed with the exact same baseline result as the beginning, verifying that the significant cleanup and refactoring effort was a success and introduced no regressions.
+The project's controller structure is now much cleaner and free of obsolete code.